apache/sdap-ingester/README.md

 ### Test and create the package

     $ python setup.py test
+    $ git tag <version>
+    $ git push origin <version>
     $ python setup.py sdist bdist_wheel

-Publish the package as a gitHub release.
+Create a tag and publish the package as a gitHub release.